Security Measures for Teamscale Deployment

 Scope of This Article

 Teamscale can be installed on your own servers (on-premise) or used as a service in the cloud.
 Most security measures apply to both scenarios.
 If you install Teamscale on your own servers, you are of course responsible to apply suitable security measures to the host operating system and operating environment of all the installed tools, which is outside the scope of this article.
-For users of our cloud offering, a dedicated section provides more information about additional Security Measures for Teamscale Cloud.
+For users of our cloud offering, a dedicated section below provides more information about additional Security Measures for Teamscale Cloud.

 Deployment and Permissions

 There are two deployment modes, both of which use the least possible privileges.
 When installed as an operating system service, Teamscale does not require root or administrative privileges.
-When running Teamscale as a Docker Container, the Teamscale process does not run as root inside the Docker container.
+When running Teamscale as a Docker container, the Teamscale process does not run as root inside the Docker container.
 Additionally, the container is self-contained, i.e. all required services are included in the container image.

 Updates and Security Fixes